What it does: Cloud computing, digital workspace tech

 Among other things, this means it has signed the Tech Inclusion Pledge, joined the Employers for Pay Equity Consortium and taken part in the Corporate Equality Index (which rates workplace on LGBT equality).

 There is also a VMware Foundation.
 Its mission is to “amplify the contributions of VMware people to their causes of choice and inspire the Citizen Philanthropist in all of us”.
 In the last year figures are available for (2016), 85 per cent of VMware staff got involved in at least one VMware Foundation program.
-This resulted in 66,113 ‘service learning hours’ being donated to 7411 non-profit organisations across the globe.
+This resulted in 66,113 ‘service-learning hours’ being donated to 7411 non-profit organisations across the globe.
 VMware also matches any charitable donations its employees make.

 You’ll need the appropriate qualifications and personality traits for the business area you are applying to work in.
 As a general rule, VMware prefers “bold, inventive and extraordinary individuals”.
 Ones who are “looking to expand their skills and build relationships with the best and brightest in the industry”.
 As well as use their “drive and passion to challenge the status quo and dare to make new discoveries that will create a better tomorrow for everyone”.

-It appears grads are expected to keep an eye on the job board and apply for any grad position that interests them.
+Grads are expected to keep an eye on the job board and apply for any grad position that interests them.

 Experiences will differ depending on the business area.
 But all those who are offered a grad role receive: targeted learning and development; rotational experiential programs; mentorship; industry and peer networking and membership of VMware’s ‘new graduate community’.